AngelikaMarciniak/CSS-assignment/README.md

 # CSSassignment
 The project is made for an Brainnest Course.
-Has to follow a given template with own idea of subject.
+Has to follow a given template (example below) with own idea of topic to make the webside more interesting.
 I choose online shop for my sister business as my subject.

 Link: https://angelikamarciniak.github.io/CSSassignment/